Javier Muñoz (actor): Career

 Muñoz's early roles include Ziad in Kari Floren's The Porch at Altered Stages in New York and other off-Broadway productions.
 He was in the 2006 New York Musical Theatre Festival production of All Is Love.
 He abandoned acting and took a full-time job as a manager at the restaurant 441/2 in Hell's Kitchen before he landed a role in In the Heights.
 His role was cut from the show during rehearsals, but he stayed on as a member of the ensemble.

 On February 16, 2009, Muñoz took the male lead of Usnavi de la Vega in In the Heights.
 Theater critic Robert Feldberg wrote that he preferred Muñoz in the role over Lin-Manuel Miranda, stating that the romance between Usnavi and Vanessa seemed "more believable" and the performance was "emotionally persuasive".

 In 2015, Muñoz began performing as an alternate for the role of Alexander Hamilton in Miranda's Broadway production of Hamilton.
 By spring 2016, he appeared in the role every Sunday and on select weekdays.
 He played the role of Hamilton the night President Barack Obama and his family attended the show.
 He assumed the role full-time on July 11, 2016.
 He was temporarily replaced by Jevon McFerrin following a February 2017 injury, and returned on March 21, 2017.

 In 2017, he joined the panel of Justin Baldoni's talk show Man Enough.

 On August 2, 2017, he made a guest appearance in a musical skit on Full Frontal with Samantha Bee, where he played the role of an immigrant affected by Kris Kobach's anti-immigration efforts.

 In 2018, Muñoz was announced as a recurring guest star on the third season of Shadowhunters.

 In 2025, Muñoz was cast as Robert Baker in Wonderful Town at New York City Center as part of their Encores! series.

+From December 2025 to February 2026, Muñoz portrayed Nate in Wonder the Musical, based on the novel Wonder by R. J. Palacio.